ashvtol/Word-of-the-day/README.md

    If you don't have pip3 you can use pip as well but then make sure it gets installed for python3 and not any other version
+2. Or to install directly to python3 use pip3
+3. If you don't have pip3 use this <a=href="https://bootstrap.pypa.io/get-pip.py">link</a=> to download get-pip.py
+4. Simply run python3 get-pip.py.

 ```
 ## Usage
 ```